Korentic/Aplx/README.md

 --> To change it to the broswer you like, simply just change the "FireFox" to any browser you use, Just so you know, it might be case sensitive so please type the browser name properly.

 --> Run via [!terminal].
 Must have **python** installed, if not installed, type "sudo apt install python3" (tested because i tried it on my VM), after installing, do "cd (placename where you kept it, most preferred desktop because its easier to navigate from there, fully optional)".
 After that, simply type this "python3 aplx.py (or anything you kept the name as, and must have .py , to let the system know you are opening the python file)"

+---
+**HOW TO MAKE IT RUN?**

+-> MUST HAVE OLLAMA (V3.2)

+ -> Open the aplx.py file through visual studios

+ -> go to visual studios and enter chat mode with the AI

+ -> Ask the AI to connect Ollama PATH file to the aplx.py

+ -> Lastly make it allocate storage (would be told in /help feature)

 _________________________________________________________________________________________________________________________